When looking for primary sources…

 Methods for unearthing primary source material in book catalogs and online collections:

 Limit by topic words.
-Use words describing a type of primary source (diaries, photographs, correspondence, etc.) combined with topic keywords.
+Use words describing a type of primary source (photographs, correspondence, interviews, surveys, polls, memoirs, etc.) combined with topic keywords.

 Example: Colorado diaries